 How I Cleaned the Oven with the Norwex Oven & Grill Cleaner

-When I opened the door again, most of the cleaner had dripped off or dried, and when my husband started scrubbing (I'm 6 months pregnant, so he did the manual labor part), nothing happened.
+When I opened the door again, most of the cleaner had dripped off or dried, and when my husband started scrubbing (I'm six months pregnant, so he did the manual labor part), nothing happened.
 So, failure, right?

 Not so.
 While you want the oven to be warm, I think it was too warm in this case, and dried all the solution.
-(Advice: stick to the 100 or 125 degrees Fahrenheit!)
+(Advice: Stick to the 100°F or 125°F!)
 So, we sprayed down the door again and started scrubbing with a fresh coating of the cleaner and the mesh pot scrubber, and then the grease started coming off.

 And scrub we did.
 This was no wipe-down-and-all-clean project, as Norwex advertises.
 My husband had to scrub the door vigorously for at least 15 minutes.
 Is this due more to the particular caked-on nastiness of our rental oven door, and not necessarily false advertising?
 Quite possibly.
 But it was working, something that cannot be said for the vigorous scrubbing with baking soda and Bon Ami that I did last fall.

 The mesh pot scrubber itself was very helpful; however, its small size and tiny knob made it pretty uncomfortable to use.
 Your hand wraps around the little knob in the center, and this makes it cramp up when you're scrubbing for long periods of time.
 I imagine the small size is perfect for pots and pans, but not ideal for bigger projects like this.
 (I mentioned this to Janine, and she told me Norwex has a product called Spirinetts, which is similar to the pot scrubber but without a handle, which might make it more comfortable to use in this case.)

 After 20 minutes, when we wiped down the oven door with a damp cloth, we saw this.